yippee-fun/phlex.fun/introduction/index.md

 Phlex is a Ruby gem for building object-oriented views directly in Ruby.
 It supports **HTML**, **SVG** and **CSV** views, but we’ll mostly focus on HTML views in this guide.

 Phlex components are Ruby classes that describe discrete parts of your view.
-You may have a components for your _layout_, _header_ and _footer_ as well as abstract parts like _buttons_, _tables_, and _form inputs_.
+You may have components for your _layout_, _header_ and _footer_ as well as abstract parts like _buttons_, _tables_, and _form inputs_.

 ## HTML in Ruby?